-I. Libertarians and Corruption
+I. libertarians and corruption

 Libertarians view corruption as a symptom of an intrusive, meddling state that systematically reins in the free market and undermines entrepreneurial activity and competition.
 Their solution is to reduce the state to its bare bones so that it does little more than protect private property and provide security.
-They argue that market actors who pay bribes to avoid complying with the rules, to lower tax bills, or to get favors, limit the harm that the state can do and consequently enhance the benevolent operation of the free market as a locus of individual freedom.
-Although in the libertarian view the preferred solution would be a drastic cutback in the state, bribery can seem a second-best technique that permits free markets to function in a rough and ready fashion.
+They argue that market actors who pay bribes to avoid complying with the rules, to lower tax bills, or to get favors, limit the harm that the state can do and consequently enhance the benevolent operation of the free market as a locus of individual freedom.2 Although in the libertarian view the best solution would be a drastic cutback in the state, bribery can seem a second-best technique that permits free markets to function in a rough and ready fashion.

-This perspective suggests that the state is a kleptocratic monster that makes no pretense of operating in the interests of its citizens.
-Laws against bribe taking by underlings only permit higher-up officials to extract more for themselves.
+This perspective suggests that the state is a kleptocratic monster that makes no pretense of operating in the interests of its citizens.5 Laws against bribe-taking by underlings only permit higher-up officials to extract more for themselves.
 These laws do nothing to further any notion of “good government.”
 Geoffrey Brennan and James Buchanan, for example, borrow Thomas Hobbes’s description of the state as a Leviathan and model it as a hungry beast seeking to maximize its control over revenue.
-For them, taxation and regulation are equivalent to theft, and although they recognize the need for a minimal state, they argue for constitutional limits on taxing, spending, and regulating.
-They assume that political power, not outright corruption, is the problem, but if government officials are self-interested revenue maximizers, it seems consistent with their model for those with political power to extract private benefits for themselves, risking a descent into outright kleptocracy.
+For them, taxation and regulation are equivalent to theft, and although they recognize the need for a minimal state, they argue for constitutional limits on taxing, spending, and regulating.6 They assume that political power, not outright corruption, is the problem, but if government officials are self-interested revenue maximizers, it seems consistent with their model for those with political power to extract private benefits for themselves, risking a descent into outright kleptocracy.
 This extreme view is far from reality.
 Modern representative democracies are certainly imperfect, but they do manage to translate public preferences into practical policies.
 Most officials cannot or do not seek to exploit all opportunities for private gain.
 One can study corruption without succumbing to extreme cynicism about the kleptocratic or Leviathan state.
-Modern governments impose constitutional and institutional constraints that limit self-dealing, and the state can seek to attract individuals to public service careers who have the values needed to resist temptations to enrich themselves at the state’s expense.
+Modern governments impose constitutional and institutional constraints that limit self-seeking, and the state can seek to attract individuals to public service careers who have the values needed to resist temptations to enrich themselves at state expense.

 The libertarian approach seldom takes public institutions seriously as reflections of democratic and constitutional choices.
 One should not expect majoritarian democracies to produce fully efficient outcomes.
 They will reflect majority sentiment and the organizational ability of different groups.
 They are bound to produce some inefficient regulations and impose costs on some to benefit others.
 Nevertheless, in a well-functioning democracy, they represent legitimate, if imperfect, efforts to respect the will of the citizenry.
 So long as fundamental constitutional and human rights are respected, bad laws do not justify corrupt efforts to undermine their administration.
 One cannot defend oneself against a bribery charge by introducing into evidence a social science study that demonstrates a law’s inefficiency.
 The libertarian defense of bribery as a way to avoid the demands of public officials trivializes and undermines democratic institutions.

-II.
-Ethnography and Corruption
+II. ethnography and corruption

 Cultural anthropologists also tend to be sympathetic to gifts and favors that others call corruption, but they reach that conclusion by a very different route.
 They study payments or gifts given to officials and the mutual exchange of favors, including electoral quid pro quos.
-They look to traditions that emphasize loyalties to friends, family, tribe, region, religion, or ethnic group.
-These practices privilege informal, friendly social contacts over arm’s-length, rule-bound transactions.
+They look to traditions that emphasize loyalties to friends, family, region, tribe, religion, or ethnic group.
+These practices privilege informal, friendly social contacts over arms-length, rule-bound transactions.
 Scholars in this tradition often refuse to label transactions as corrupt if they are based on affective ties, or they claim that, even if formally illegal, the practices are socially acceptable, economically beneficial, and compensate for the imperfections of government and of electoral institutions.

 All modern states are dominated by a formal set of rules and laws administered by public officials and influenced by the choices of political leaders, whether elected or appointed.
 States may incorporate values and practices that clash with a society’s traditions.
 If nepotism and payments in money or in kind are formally illegal, there may be a mismatch between traditional practices, on the one hand, and efforts to develop impersonal bureaucratic processes and democratic electoral systems, on the other.
-This disjunction is particularly acute if a society is making a transition from personalistic modes of interaction between rulers and the ruled to relationships based on arm’s-length, impersonal, professional interactions.
+This disjunction is particularly acute if a society is making a transition from personalistic modes of interaction between rulers and the ruled to relationships based on arms-length, impersonal, professional interactions.
 Impartiality clashes with feelings of duty and loyalty to kin and in-group.

 One can surely sympathize with a person caught in a personalistic system based on bribery.
 Sympathy need not imply acceptance, however.
 Corruption is not the inevitable result of history and culture.
 Social norms may be deeply embedded and self-reinforcing, but they do sometimes change; they are not necessarily frozen in time.
 And, if a society is ever to build a legitimate democracy, norms must change.
 Otherwise, pervasive corruption will inexorably undermine respect for the rule of law, generating serious distortions in the efficiency and fairness of service delivery.